ryanholt/content-model/definitions.md

 The inclusion of programs on the website must be justified in at least one of two ways:

 1. The public may interface with program staff or witness their professional duties in pursuit of an activity.
-2. The supporting program makes an activity possible.
+2. The program makes an activity possible.

 A supporting program is not a Service (see description).